bernwo/bernwo.github.io/_posts/2021-08-28-what-is-a-qubit.md

 \right) \label{}
 $$

-Now, it may seem that we need 4 degrees of freedom (which are real numbers in this case) to describe the qubit state since each of the 2 complex constants are described using two real numbers.
+It may seem that we need 4 degrees of freedom (which are real numbers in this case) to describe the qubit state since each of the 2 complex constants are described using two real numbers.
 However, by using <a href="https://en.wikipedia.org/wiki/3-sphere#Hopf_coordinates" target="_blank" rel="noopener noreferrer">Hopf coordinates</a>, we can rewrite the expression in Equation \[\ref{qubit}\] like so

 $$
 |\psi\rangle=